RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD957XMUF/README.md

 Device driver for BD9576MUF and BD9573MUF has been submitted to the Linux community kernel.
 The community reviewing process is still ongoing for MFD and Watchdog portions.

+Latst set of patches are [version 7](https://lore.kernel.org/lkml/cover.1611324968.git.matti.vaittinen@fi.rohmeurope.com/) This patch set adds also support for receiving warning when regulator voltages go under/over limit or if IC temperature increases beynd a limit.
+User-specific software can then initiate recovery actions before problem gets worse and BD9576 initiates a shutdown to prevent permanent damage.

 Intermediate driver release can be found from [this branch](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/commits/bd9576-rohm)
 Please see the commits on top of tag Linux 5.9-rc4.
+This release does not contain the over-/under voltage or thermal warning support.

 This page will be updated when drivers are included in the community Linux kernel.